timgarrels/LazyFox/README.md

 # LazyFox: Fast and parallelized overlapping community detection in large graphs

-LazyFox is a parallelization enabled implementation of the Fox algorithm presented by Lyu et al. [1]
+LazyFox is a parallelization enabled implementation of the Fox algorithm presented by Lyu et al. [1] It allows overlapping community detection in very large graph datasets with billions of edges.

 ## Requirements
 The LazyFox release binary has no external requirements.